Choose the health content that’s right for you, and get it delivered right in your inbox.

 AdventHealth experts like to say that getting a flu shot is like wearing a seatbelt.
 It won't prevent all episodes of influenza, but it will reduce the severity, and the chance of complications and death.

-The hallmark of influenza which is spread through coughing, sneezing and other human contact is the sudden onset of high fever, along with a cough, chills, body aches.
+The hallmark of influenza — which is spread through coughing, sneezing and other human contact — is the sudden onset of high fever, along with a cough, chills and body aches.

-In some situations flu can worsen into pneumonia, and, rarely, lead to death.
+In some situations, flu can worsen into pneumonia, and, rarely, lead to death.
 A few groups are more vulnerable to flu complications, especially adults over 65, very young children, pregnant women and people with underlying illnesses.
-But there are exceptions like the young mom in Arizona who died of flu complications just two days after her first symptoms.
+But there are exceptions, and sometimes active, young and otherwise healthy people can feel the worst of it.

 It's rare, but there are those cases where a child or an adult will die, even though they were healthy and had no reason to have complications.
 The best way to protect yourself against this serious infection is to get the vaccine.